Antarctica Bound? 11 Great Tips to Know Before you Go

 Two centuries after its discovery in 1820, the White Continent remains almost as mysterious as during the days of its earliest exploration.
 And therein lies its appeal.
 This desolate, frozen landmass — the coldest, driest and windiest continent on earth — beckons as the ultimate travel destination.

 Here’s the thing: An Antarctica cruise is unlike any other and not just because of the continent’s isolation and otherworldly beauty.
 It’s more like traveling to another planet.
 Antarctica voyages visit remote landings (Silversea has access to up to 44 landing sites, not including South Georgia and the Falkland Islands) so each day is planned by the Captain and Expedition Leader.
 Weather dictates the daily itinerary.
 All this means the cruise has unique ground rules and a rhythm all its own.
 Plus, an Antarctic voyage is an exclusive pinch-me experience.
 The pressure to get the most out of my experience was pretty high.

 Is an Antarctica cruise in your future?

 In the spirit of sharing my imperfect (but fabulous) first cruise to Antarctica, I’m offering some tips to help you avoid any possible pitfalls.
 To do that, I also reached out to a guy who knows his way around Antarctica.
-Conrad Combrink, Silversea Cruise’s Senior Vice President of Expeditions, Turnaround Operations and Destinations Management, has visited the White Continent no less than 75 times.
+Conrad Combrink, Silversea Cruise’s Senior Vice President of Expeditions, Destination and Itinerary Management, has visited the White Continent no less than 75 times.
 The first thing he wants to say is this: “It’s still thrilling every time.”

 1. Trust Us: Pace Yourself